People will not take kindly to Prez rule threats made to TMC govt: Rajib Banerjee | Politics

 - India

-Bengal BJP leader Rajib Banerjee, who had walked out of the TMC ahead of Assembly polls earlier in the year, seem to have mellowed after the saffron party's drubbing, as he took to social media on Tuesday to say that ''people will not take kindly to threats of President's rule against a government elected with a huge mandate''.
+Bengal BJP leader Rajib Banerjee, a former state minister who walked out of the TMC ahead of the Assembly polls earlier this year, on Tuesday warned members of his new party over a social media post that ''people will not take kindly to threats of President's rule'' against a government elected with a huge mandate.

 Banerjee, after quitting the TMC in January, had claimed that he was forced to do so as a section of party leaders ''humiliated him for airing his grievances over their style of functioning''.

-The former state minister, who skipped a meeting of the state BJP leadership during the day over post-poll violence, said everyone should rise above politics and stand beside the people of the state, amid the crisis caused by the COVID-19 pandemic and cyclone Yaas.
+The former legislator, who skipped a meeting of the state BJP leadership during the day over post-poll violence, said everyone should rise above politics and stand beside the people of the state, amid the crisis caused by the COVID-19 pandemic and cyclone Yaas.

 ''People will not take kindly to it if, for the sake opposing a government elected with huge popular support, threats of Delhi and Article 356 (President's rule) are used at the drop of a hat.